IagoAbal/haskell-bv/README.md

 A library for bit-vector arithmetic in Haskell
 =========================================

-Bit-vector arithmetic inspired by [SMT-LIB](http://smt-lib.org/) and [Cryptol](http://cryptol.net/).
+Bit-vectors are represented as a pair of a _size_ and a _value_, where sizes are of type _Int_ and values are _Integer_.

-Bit-vectors are represented as a pair size and value, where sizes are of type _Int_ and values are _Integer_.
+Operations on bit-vectors are translated into operations on integers.

-* Bit-vectors are interpreted as unsigned integers (i.e. natural numbers) except for some specific signed operations.
+Remarkably, most operations taking two or more bit-vectiors, will perform zero-padding to adjust the size of the input bit-vectors when needed (eg. when adding bit-vectors of different sizes).
-* Most operations are in some way size-polymorphic and, if required, will perform padding to adjust the size of input bit-vectors.
+Indexing operators don't do this, to avoid masking _out of bounds_ errors.

 Other libraries
 -------------

-There exist many Haskell libraries to handle bit-vectors, but to the best of my knowledge _bv_ is the only one that focuses on bit-vector arithmetic.
+There exist many Haskell libraries to handle bit-vectors, but to the best of my knowledge _bv_ is the only one that adequately supports bit-vector arithmetic.

-If you do not need bit-vector arithmetic, then you probably should use any of the other libraries, which could offer more efficient implementations of bit arrays.
+If you do not need bit-vector arithmetic, then you may consider using any of these other libraries, which could offer more compact and efficient implementations of bit arrays.

 Importing and name clashes
 -----------------------

 Many exported functions name-clash with Prelude functions, it is therefore recommended to do a qualified import:

     import           Data.BitVector ( BV )
     import qualified Data.BitVector as BV